Engineering blog

 Furthermore, construction was dependent on the available resources, so this was a factor that contributed to the uniqueness of American housing.

-Architectural styles have fallen in and out of favour for varying reasons, but some have endured longer than others, or have etched a place in popular culture.
+Architectural styles have fallen in and out of favor for varying reasons, but some have endured longer than others or have etched a place in popular culture.
 Let’s take a look at the most popular housing styles in America.

 Top American Architectural House Styles